spicysoft/jp-www-gitlab-com/source/direction/monitor/observability/data-visualization/index.html.md

 ## Overview

 Data is everywhere.
-Whether explicitly calculated and collected, or generated automatically, users need a way to interface with the data in order to meaningfully undrstand and turn the data into valuable assets.
+Whether explicitly calculated and collected, or generated automatically, users need a way to interface with the data in order to meaningfully understand and turn the data into valuable assets.
 GitLab Observability UI (GOUI for short), is that tool.

 ### What is the GitLab Observability UI?